vcgato29/rackspace2amazon/README.md

 rackspace2amazon
 ================

-Simple script to export rackspace.com DNS zone file (BIND9 format) suitable for importing into Amazon Route 53
+Simple PHP script to export your DNS settings from rackspace.com in BIND9 format, suitable for importing into Amazon Route 53

 1. Edit "getZones.php" with your configuration